dbmail/dbmail/README.md

 ## What is it?

-DBMail is a collection of programs that enables email to be stored in and retrieved from a database.
+DBMail is a collection of programs that enables email to be managed, stored in and retrieved from a database.

-Read the INSTALL file for installation of DBMail.

 ## Why is it useful?

-- it enables you to create mailboxes without the need of systemusers.

-- Email is more effeciently stored and therefore it can be inserted an retrieved much faster than any regular system (DBMail is currently able to retrieve aprox.
-250 mail messages per second)
+- Securely and scaleably manages user emails with industry standard IMAP;

+- Integrates with existing authentication backends including ActiveDirectory and OpenLDAP;

+- DBMail is scalable including multiple terrabyte installations;

-- It's scalable.
-You can run the dbmail programs on different servers talking to the same database(cluster).
-LDAP integration allows you to integrate with existing authentication backends, such as ActiveDirectory.
+- DBMail is flexible.
+You can run dbmail programs on different servers talking to the same database;

+- Email filtering is integrated into DBMail and managed using SIEVE;

+- An experimental Docker image is available;

+- High Availability thanks to database replication and Docker images;

+- Data safety thanks to database replication;

+- Secure connections thanks to TLS;

+- DBMail is database driven so no need of systemusers;

-- There's no need to maintain system users or write access to the filesystem.
-All this is done through the database.
+- No need to maintain system users or write access to the filesystem;

+- DBMail is Free with a recognised GPL2 Open Source licence.

 ## Who created it?